 ACT for Alexandria (ACT) is a community foundation that supports and encourages nonprofit excellence and strengthens leadership within nonprofits by investing in infrastructure based programs and organizational needs.
-ACT has invested more than $950,000 in capacity building grants to Alexandria nonprofits since 2005.
+ACT has invested nearly $1 Million Dollars in capacity building grants to Alexandria nonprofits since 2005.
 To see a list of current and past grantees, click here.

 The Performance Imperative framework and conversations during the Listening & Learning Tour have helped inform the funding priorities for our Capacity Building Grants.
 We will be focusing on funding requests for: